Judiciary of Poland: Procedure

-Except for cases before the Constitutional Tribunal, any party to a judicial proceeding is guaranteed the right to appeal a decision or a ruling to a higher court (the two-instance principle, zasada dwuinstancyjności, as defined by the article 176 of the Constitution).
+Except for cases before the Constitutional Tribunal, any party to a judicial proceeding is guaranteed the right to appeal a decision or a ruling to a higher court (the two-instance principle, zasada dwuinstancyjności, as defined by the articles 78 and 176 of the Constitution).
 The venues of appeal vary greatly by designation, depending on the trial court and the type of case, as specified in the relevant section.
+Just like trial courts, courts of the second instance address the dispute on the merits, which means that they will address claims raised in the appeal, check if the trial court ruling correctly applied the law and directly modify or substitute their judgments if they disagree with the lower court.
+However, appeals are not new trials, and the higher court will generally rely on trial records.